nikivasan/CS470Clustering/assessment/plots/README.txt

-This repo is organized into three main folders.
+This folder is organized into three sub-directories.
 DBSCAN and KMEANS hold the plots specific to each model.

 There are two kinds of plots for each model - one is a line graph indicating the optimal number of clusters with respect to the model's parameters, and the other is a scatterplot visualizing the cluster outputs for each